What Is Water Hammer?

 Look for loose pipes.
 In exposed areas like basements or utility rooms, gently shake accessible pipes while someone runs water.
 If they move freely, they're not properly secured and will amplify hammer shocks.

 Rule out other causes.
-Random knocking without any connection to water shutoff may indicate a different issue like pipe expansion or water heater vibration — not water hammer.
+Random knocking without any connection to water shutoff may indicate a different issue like pipe expansion or water heater vibration, not water hammer.

 DIY Fixes vs. Professional Solutions

-Once you've identified the cause, you have a range of options — from simple weekend DIY fixes to professional installations.
+Once you've identified the cause, you have a range of options, from simple weekend DIY fixes to professional installations.

 DIY Solutions You Can Do This Weekend

 Securing Loose Pipes: Purchase pipe straps or clips (under $10) and fasten exposed pipes to joists or framing every 12 inches.
 Use copper clips for copper pipes and plastic clips for PEX or PVC.
+Do not use galvanized steel on copper, as the metal-on-metal contact can cause corrosion.

 Replacing Worn Washers: For faucet-related hammer, turn off the water supply, disassemble the handle, and swap out the worn rubber washer.
 Upgrading to ceramic disc spindles eliminates the abrupt shutoff that standard washers create.